Hannah-Ashna/DevSoc-and-Dragons-Plans/Notes-2022/Episodes/Episode 3 - Fatal Mistakes.md

 She leans in to take another swift inhale from the smoking pipe but as soon as she hears you mention Mok's name she freezes.
 Her eyes slowly turning to look at all of you and she gently puts the pipe down.

 **The LADY:** "Mok sent you?
 Hah ... of course he did ...
-I'm surprised he's still alive all by his lonesome on that little island out there.
+I'm surprised he's still around.
 He used to be one of the best gamblers out here I tell yah!"

 She pauses, looking away for a second and exhaling a heavy breath.

-**The LADY:** " and a good friend .. too bad Death had other plans for him ..."
+**The LADY:** " and a good friend ... or something like that ..."

 "I can sneak you into the Garden via the shipment today but what happens beyond that is beyond me I'm afraid ... will that be alright?
 We usually drop the cart of silk off by the garden and it gets picked up by one of the guards.
 I'll arrange for my delivery guy to take care of that guard ... "